strimzi/strimzi.github.io/_posts/2023-08-20-my-lfx-mentorship-experience-with-the-cncf-strimzi-community.md

 - And `scalability`, the bridge supports n:m topic mapping.

 The user-defined `“topic mapping rules”` is a JSON array containing rules to define how the user wants to map each MQTT topic to a Kafka Topic.
 Working on this project also helped me shape my understanding and gain hands-on experience with integration testing.
-Apart from integration testing.
 I also enjoyed deploying the Bridge: packaging the Java application, building a container image, pushing it to a registry, and deploying the container on Kubernetes.

 ## Mentorship and collaboration